claydsoncoelho/elt-framework/README.md

 Server=<YOUR SQL SERVER NAME>;Authentication=Active Directory Service Principal; Encrypt=True;Database=<YOUR "controlDB" DATABASE NAME>;User Id=<SERVICE_PRINCIPAL_CLIENT_ID>;Password=<SERVICE_PRINCIPAL_CLIENT_SECRET>
 ```

-2. Connect to controlDB using any SQL tool, Azure Query editor for example, and execute the following command to grant db_owner role to your Service Principal:
+2. Connect to controlDB using any SQL tool and execute the following command to grant db_owner role to your Service Principal:

+**Important!** If you are having problems to connect to controlDB, maybe you need to add your IP range to the Firewall in the Networking config of the Azure SQL Server.

 ```sql
 CREATE USER [<YOUR SERVICE PRINCIPAL NAME, NOT THE CLIENT ID>] FROM EXTERNAL PROVIDER